 Side Effects of Suboxone on the Body

-Although Suboxone helps counteract some of opioid withdrawal’s harshest side effects, it still has side effects of its own, including:
+Although Suboxone helps counteract some of opioid withdrawal’s harshest side effects, it still has side effects of its own due to drug interactions as well as one’s physical and mental health, including:

 - Blurred vision